Camelot In Four Colors, Part 1

 Written by R. A. Jones, illustrated by Rob Davis (penciller) and Bruce McCorkindale (inker).
 6 issues, black and white.
 Adventure Comics (a division of Malibu Graphics Publishing Group), 1990 - 1991.

 This miniseries, which follows the mage's career from boyhood through the birth of Uther Pendragon, includes a large amount of original material, but follows the traditional outline of the story as told by Geoffrey of Monmouth closely enough to be counted as a retelling.
-A later miniseries written by Jones, Merlin: Idylls of the King, appears to tell an original story.
+(A later miniseries written by Jones, Merlin: Idylls of the King, tells an original story.)

 French

-The Search for the Girl with the Golden Hair
+La Quête de la Fille aux Cheveux d'or (The Search for the Girl with the Golden Hair)

 Robert Vermaat describes this as an "'ethnic' adaptation of the Tristan & Iseult legend...
 In this single album... [the creators] retell the story of the birth of Tristan, his youth and the incidents that lead him to Ireland to bring Isolde (Iseult) back home to become the wife of his uncle.
 The story ends with the boat nearing the Cornish coast, with Tristan and Isolde having become lovers.